Sisarus/Budget-app/README.md

 ## General info

 IBM is hosting a React Subject App Challenge that presents an opportunity for participants to showcase their skills in developing React applications.
+Single page web app.

 ## Technologies Used